Jill Stein: Space exploration

-In a later interview at the Green party convention, Stein answered "no" to the question "do you think vaccines cause autism?"
-She called this a "nonsense issue, meant to distract people" and likened it to smear campaigns used in previous presidential elections, citing the "Swiftboat issue" or the "birther issue," pointing out that in her previous published work on autism and other child development issues, no mention was made of vaccines.
-When asked about vaccines by Jacobin editor Bhaskar Sunkara, Stein responded: "One of the issues I used to work on was reducing mercury exposure.
-That was an issue at one point in vaccines.
-That's been rectified," adding, "there are issues about mercury in the fish supply that many low-income people and immigrant communities rely on, and in indigenous communities especially.
-This is a huge issue and the FDA has refused for decades to regulate and to warn people."

-In an October 21, 2016, interview, producer Bec Gill with the ScIQ YouTube channel asked Stein: "You talk extensively on your concern about corporate influence over U.S. vaccine regulations.
-My question is, what evidence do you have that corporate influence has caused either the FDA or the CDC to make decisions that endanger American children's health?"
-Stein offered as evidence Vioxx and Monsanto.

 Whistleblowers

-In her acceptance speech for the Green Party nomination, she called for "end[ing] the war on whistleblowers, and free[ing] the political prisoners ...
+In her 2016 acceptance speech for the Green Party nomination, she called for "end[ing] the war on whistleblowers, and free[ing] the political prisoners ...
 Leonard Peltier, Mumia Abu Jamal, Chelsea Manning, Julian Assange, Edward Snowden, Jeffrey Sterling, and Edward Pinkney".
 She said that she would have Snowden in her Cabinet if elected.
 In an op-ed on the subject of WikiLeaks, Stein argued that Assange was doing what other journalists should be doing but are not, and added that whistleblowers have been increasingly subject to "character assassination" and prosecution during the Obama administration.

+Electoral history

+2004 9th Middlesex District

+In 2004, Stein ran for state representative for the 9th Middlesex District, which included portions of Waltham and Lexington.
+She received 3,911 votes (21.3%) in a three-way race, ahead of the Republican candidate but far behind Democratic incumbent Thomas M. Stanley.

+2005 Lexington Town Meeting

+In 2005, Stein set her sights locally, running for the Lexington Town Meeting, a representative town meeting, the local legislative body in Lexington, Massachusetts.
+Stein was elected to one of seven seats in Precinct 2.
+She finished first of 16 candidates, receiving 539 votes (20.6%).
+Stein was reelected in 2008, finishing second of 13 vying for eight seats.
+Stein resigned during her second term to again run for governor.